Is God a moral monster?Question: "Is God a moral monster?"

 The accusations of divine arrogance and selfishness also have to be put into perspective.
 The reason people have a problem with human arrogance and egotism is simple: we know the egotist isn’t perfect.
 A person’s arrogance grates on our nerves because of our basic knowledge that the egomaniac isn’t actually perfect—he doesn’t have that much to be arrogant about.
 God, however, is perfect.
 If He speaks, acts, and rules as though He is perfect, it’s simply because He is.
 There’s no arrogance or selfishness involved, as there would be in a lesser being.
 God’s claims of glory match reality.

 Further, according to the Bible, God has demonstrated great patience, love, and sacrifice on behalf of humanity (Romans 5:8).
 The core concept of the gospel is that God was willing to become a human being, suffer and struggle, then be killed by His own creations.
-All of this, in order to provide the means to allow mankind to live forever with Him.
+He did all of this in order to provide the means to allow mankind to live forever with Him.
 That’s hardly selfish, arrogant, or egotistic.

 Blasphemy is a critical moral concept